tabarra/txAdmin/docs/dev_notes.md

 - [ ] checar pra onde vai aquele refreshConfig que seta a convar de checkPlayerJoin?
 - [ ] remove minSessionTime from everywhere
 - [ ] tidy up the files, specially comments missing everywhere
+- [ ] review all references to the old playerController
 - [ ] migrate warn action id prefix from A to W

 - [ ] FIXME: double check what happens when there is more than one player with the same license online